keycloud/keycloud/doc/UC/UC_Add2FA.md

 User has to be logged in.

 ## 5. Postconditions
-Password is copied to the users clipboard.
+Second factor is saved in the database.

 ## 6. Extension Points
 n/a